Ujalpur

-Ujalpur is a village and post office in Kutubpur union in Meherpur Sadar Upazila of Meherpur, Khulna, Bangladesh.
+Ujalpur is a village in Kutubpur union in Meherpur Sadar Upazila of Meherpur, Khulna, Bangladesh.
 It is the birthplace of Bangladeshi cricketer Imrul Kayes.

 Geography

 Ujalpur is located at 23.81°N 88.62°E. It has 1170 households and total area 1.854 km2.
 Ujalpur is bounded by Meherpur town and Kalachandpur on the south, Manoharpur on the north, Jhaubaria and Subidpur on the east, Fatehpur and West Bengal (India) on the west.
 It is situated on the bank of Bhairab river.